Emily Bear: 2022–present

 Bear was listed on the Forbes' 2022 30 Under 30.
 She plays the piano on the soundtrack to the game Syberia: The World Before (2022).
 Early in 2022, Bear returned to play with the World Doctors Orchestra in Anguilla.
 She and Barlow performed "Burn for You" from their Bridgerton album on Today in April and "Alone Together" on The Kelly Clarkson Show in May, and in July, Bear participated in the PBS concert A Capitol Fourth in Washington, D.C.
 Also in July, Bear and Barlow performed their album live in concert with the National Symphony Orchestra, conducted by Steven Reineke, and guest stars including Kelli O'Hara, at the Kennedy Center.

 In late July 2022, Netflix sued Bear and Barlow in U.S. federal court for copyright infringement, claiming that they had objected to any for-profit live concerts of the songs.
 The company discontinued the lawsuit in September 2022 after a reported settlement.
 Also in 2022, Bear and Barlow were engaged by Taco Bell to write the music for Mexican Pizza: The Musical, with a book by Hannah Friedman, which featured Doja Cat and Dolly Parton.
 The satirical musical's true story concerns the eponymous fan-favorite item at Taco Bell, Mexican pizza, which was removed from, and later returned to, its menus.
 The musical streamed on Taco Bell's TikTok and YouTube accounts on September 15, 2022.

 Bear composed the score of the Netflix film Dog Gone, based on the 2016 book by Pauls Toutonghi; the film and soundtrack album were both released in January 2023.
+The release made Bear "the youngest person to ever score a feature film to be released on any streaming platform".
 Nell Minow of RogerEbert.com called it "a fine score", while Jonathan Broxton of Movie Music UK wrote:

 The whole thing overflows with charm and warmth, and is awash in beautifully sentimental string passages, backed by appealing woodwind writing, and enlivened with moments of sprightly piano-led effervescence, light comedy, and entertaining action featuring lively guitars and jovial percussion.
 Some of the music occasionally has a country twang, both in its orchestrations, and in some of the slurred accents at the end of the string phrases, which increases its tonal appeal.
 [The score] is consistently enjoyable and dramatically engaging throughout ... [and is] by turns sprightly and lively, warmly nostalgic, and playfully comedic. ...
 [T]he orchestrations ... are, on the whole, terrific [and] bring a sense of sparkling movement, and a lightness of touch ... which just give the entire work an inviting and engaging personality.
 [T]he music is able to offer a variety of emotional touchstones and interesting thematic explorations in a limited timeframe.

-Bear and Barlow have been engaged, along with Mark Sonnenblick, to recreate musical numbers for which Fred Astaire and Ginger Rogers were famous in the upcoming film Fred and Ginger.